 Hello you beautiful person!
 Welcome to my blog.
 I’m so glad you’re here!
 Simply put, I’m Miss Elaini, and I’m 26 years young.

-I should probably tell you about myself in four sentences or less, but I can’t.
-So whatever.
-I’m breaking the mold by just being me because I’m not that simple.
+I should probably tell you about myself in four sentences or less, but I have the hardest time writing “about” pages…

 You may ask who am I?
 Well that’s a lifetime discovery that I’m thrilled to be on.
 I suppose you could say I’m a daughter, sister, auntie, friend, blogger, fundraiser, and “mommy” (of sorts) to orphans.
 While I am all those things that’s not what defines me.
-First and foremost, I love Jesus, and I live my life for the sole purpose of being in relationship with him.
+First and foremost, I love Jesus, and I live my life for the sole purpose of being in relationship with him and making him known.